 The Council has a number of posts within the Schools Service and Youth Service that are employed under Soulbury or Youth & Community terms and conditions.
-The Soulbury grades are attached at Appendix D, with Youth & Community attached at Appendix E. The last pay award agreed for JNC Youth & Community was £1925 effective from 1st September 2022.
-The pay award effective from 1st September 2023 is yet to be discussed at national level.
-Soulbury have yet to settle the September 2022 pay agreement therefore 2021 rates continue to apply.
+The Soulbury grades are attached at Appendix D, with Youth & Community attached at Appendix E. The last pay award agreed for JNC Youth & Community was £1925 effective from 1st September 2023.
+The last pay award agreed for Soulbury was 4%, effective from 1st September 2023.
+The pay awards effective from 1st September 2023.
+The pay awards effective from 1st September 2023.
+The pay awards effective from 1st September 2023.